khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

        + For instance, if it's a _Bang & Olufsen_ product it will be similar to a remote control, if it's a light it will be similar to a switch.
     - After selecting all the products you want to control and configuring their actions press "Done".
 1. **Try it out!**
-    - To fire a scene just press the name of it, or you can click on the clock icon to schedule it for certain time or day.
+    - To fire a scene just press its name, or you can click on the clock icon to schedule it for certain time or day.

 <div class="row justify-content-center">
   <div class="col-sm-5">